OmarGReyes/apto-app/README.md

 This project was deployed on <a href= "https://thawing-ravine-09830.herokuapp.com/" target="_blank">Heroku</a>
 and for the MongoDB cloud services was used <a href= "https://www.mongodb.com/cloud/atlas" target="_blank">MongoDB Atlas</a>

+## Deployment 2.0:

+For the 2.0 deployment of the application the following functionalities have been added:

+* An apartment detail view that can be accessed through the URL with the apartment id.

+* A "See more" button that leads to the new apartment detail view.

+* A pagination that can also be accessed through the URL.

 <h2> Installation on local server </h2>

  * Download or clone git repository